2 first appearances

 Captain Atom makes his first appearance in Young Justice, in the pilot episode "Independence Day" and in the episode "Schooled" Amazo is shown using Captain Atom abilities against the Young Justice team.
 His appearance in the first season are only cameos with no speaking roles.
 However, he does have a bigger role in the second season (Young Justice: Invasion) as he is voiced by Michael T.Weiss.
 In the second season, he has now become leader of the Justice League.
 He remains in charge when the other heroes are sent to trail on the planet Rimbor.
 After the arrival of the Reach, he is tasked with keeping the public calm and supportive of the Justice League despite the Reach and Gordon G. Godfrey's attempt at destroying the Justice League's reputation.
 After the invasion of the Reach is officially over, he hands over leadership to Black Canary.

 Superman/Batman: Public Enemies

 In the direct-to-DVD animated movie, Superman/Batman: Public Enemies, Captain Atom is featured as one of the main heroes Lex Luthor enlists into a Government-employed group of superheroes that include Power Girl, Starfire, Black Lightning, Katana and the not-so-heroic Major Force.
 He is voiced by Xander Berkeley.

 In the direct-to-DVD animated movie, Justice League: The Flashpoint Paradox, Captain Atom is featured as a member of the Justice League.
 He is voiced by Lex Lang.

 DC Universe Online

-Captain Atom will appear in the upcoming game, DC Universe Online.
+Captain Atom appears in the game, DC Universe Online.